Cocostrime/Data-Science-Project/README.md

   - Bar graphs, pie charts, line graphs, heatmaps, and word clouds.

 This project is an excellent opportunity to practice data science skills, including data manipulation, visualization, and NLP for sentiment analysis.
 It also offers insights into business scenarios related to product manufacturing and sales across countries.

+### Dataset generated here are for reference and will change with every execution of the data generation code